Hey Educational App Designers, Stop Creating Glorified Worksheets!

 I was reading this article about educational apps: The 5 Percent Problem: Online mathematics programs may benefit most the kids who need it least, and there are some thought provoking points.
 This quote in particular stood out: “…the programs may have been unintentionally designed to fit high achievers better, says Stacy Marple, a researcher at WestEd who has studied several online programs.”

 Put another way, if you design apps that expect learners to already have mastery, they will tolerate your virtual worksheets because they can easily enter in the answers.
-They have the knowledge, skills, and confidence to grind away to get back to the fun part after the get the math or lit “worksheet” completed.
-For learners who don’t already have mastery, they will be frustrated and stuck, because there aren’t mechanisms in place to help them safely learn, to build their understanding and confidence, and to actually help them learn.
+They have the knowledge, skills, and confidence to grind away to get back to the fun part after the get the math or literacy “worksheet” completed.
+For learners who don’t already have mastery, they will be frustrated and stuck, because there aren’t mechanisms in place to help them safely learn, to build their understanding and confidence, and to actually help.

 Leave a Reply